Buying A Used Golf Cart – What You Should Know

 What Brand of Golf Cart Should I Choose?

 The three top manufacturers are EZGO, Club Car, and Yamaha…in that order.
 They have been around since the ’50s and are very well made.
-They are easy to find parts and service for and accessories are freely available from dealerships and Amazon.
+All are easy to find parts and service for.
+The accessories are available from dealerships and Amazon.
 Some off-brands to consider are Cushman, Harley-Davidson, and Taylor Dunn.
+When you buy a used golf cart, it is usually half the price of a new one.
+However, if you buy a cart that needs refurbishing, the low initial cost may not be worth it.
+If the cart has already been renovated, then you stand to win out on price overall.

 Two Passenger or Four Passenger Golf Cart?